Libya–Lithuania relations: History

-On 20 June 2011, Abduraham Ash Algam, the representative of the National Transitional Council of Libya at the United Nations, and Abdulhafed Gadur, the ambassador accredited to Lithuania, visited Vilnius, where they met with Asta Skaisgiryte Liauškiene, the Deputy Minister of Foreign Affairs of Lithuania.
+On 20 June 2011, Abduraham Ash Algam, the representative of the National Transitional Council at the United Nations, and Abdulhafed Gadur, the ambassador accredited to Lithuania, visited Vilnius, where they met with Asta Skaisgiryte Liauškiene, the Deputy Minister of Foreign Affairs of Lithuania.
 The vice-minister noted that Lithuania "condemns the continuing violations of human rights in Libya" and "expresses concern about the worsening humanitarian situation" and mentioned that Lithuania has contributed to the provision of humanitarian aid to the Libyan population.

 Educational, scientific and technological exchange and cultural cooperation

 in 2017, Guests from Libya participated in the events of Arab Culture Days held in Vilnius, Kaunas, Rukla, and Visaginas.

 Trade

-In 2018, according to data, trade turnover between Lithuania and Libya reached 39.12 million. euros.
+In 2018, according to data, trade turnover between Lithuania and Libya reached €39.12 million.

 The trade balance is dominated by exports from Lithuania to Libya.